-The oath taken by the students, which they helped write, reflects the core mission of the Icahn School of Medicine.
+Students took an oath that they helped write, and which reflects the core mission of the Icahn School of Medicine.
 Among the values noted in the oath, the students pledged to advance medical science and increase health care access to improve health outcomes, honor the sanctity of the patient-physician relationship, lead lives of continued scholarship, and promote honesty and practice humility.

 The class of 2018 is comprised of an exceptionally talented group of students.
-Icahn School of Medicine received nearly 5,100 applications, and invited over 750 to interview.
-During the White Coat ceremony The School's leadership congratulated the new students on their accomplishments thus far and encouraged them to rise to the challenges that lay ahead, both in medical school and in the evolving fields of science and medicine.
+Icahn School of Medicine received nearly 5,100 applications, and invited more than 750 to interview.
+During the White Coat ceremony, the school's leadership congratulated the new students on their accomplishments thus far and encouraged them to rise to the challenges that lay ahead, both in medical school and in the evolving fields of science and medicine.

 The ceremony's keynote speaker was Rosanne Leipzig, MD, PhD, Gerald and May Ellen Ritter Professor, Vice Chair of Education, Brookdale Department of Geriatrics and Palliative Medicine at Icahn School of Medicine.
-Remarks were made by Kenneth L. Davis, MD, President and Chief Executive Officer of The Mount Sinai Health System; Dennis S. Charney, MD, Anne and Joel Ehrenkranz Dean of the Icahn School of Medicine at Mount Sinai, and President for Academic Affairs of The Mount Sinai Health System, Peter W. May, Chair, The Mount Sinai Boards of Trustees; and David Muller, MD, FACP, Dean of Medical Education at the Icahn School of Medicine at Mount Sinai.
+Kenneth L. Davis, MD, President and Chief Executive Officer of The Mount Sinai Health System; Dennis S. Charney, MD, Anne and Joel Ehrenkranz Dean of the Icahn School of Medicine at Mount Sinai, and President for Academic Affairs of The Mount Sinai Health System, Peter W. May, Chair, The Mount Sinai Boards of Trustees; and David Muller, MD, FACP, Dean of Medical Education at the Icahn School of Medicine at Mount Sinai made additional remarks.